dgrtwo/rgallery/README.md

-rgallery: Build a Static Gallery of R Snippets
+rgallery: Build a Gallery of R Snippets
 -------------

 This package makes it easy to create an gallery for displaying small R vignettes, or "snippets".